Aprieto7/Project-1/README.md

 * Geodata

 ## Project Proposal:
-The objective of our project is to understand crime rates linked to specific locations and time, looking for correlations among crime types and locations.
-Two large cities and a neighbor city of smaller population in the State of Texas are selected for the analysis.
+The objective of our project is to understand crime rates linked to specific locations and time period, looking for correlations among crime types and locations.
+Two large cities and two neighbor cities, specifically "college towns" of smaller population in the State of Texas are selected for the analysis.

-## Target questions:
+## General Analysis:
+*   Use counties as "proxy" for cities.
 *   Analyze historical crime type and rates for a selected group of cities.
 *	Compare iconic cities trends vs. lower populate areas by crime type.
-*	Predict crime rates for the next 2-3 years.
+*	Predict crime rates for the following year.

-*   Optional:Correlate additional external factors.
+## Specific Questions
+*   Which counties had the most crime per capita?
+*   Which offense was most common in the analyzed counties?
+*   Did crime increase or decrease durint the assessed period?
+*   Do "college towns" have more crime?

 ## Additional resources
 *	Gmaps